LumaTeam/Luma3DS/README.md

 ## Are we partners with the Luma3DS Team

 No, and we never will be.
 Even though this is a fork of their project, we are completely seperate.
+They know absolutely nothing about teamwork :P